BrightID/BrightID-Node/README.md

 Mobile devices send them updates to the graph.

-By analyzing this graph, a Brightside node is able to determine whether or not a person can be verified as unique.
-When another application--such as a Basic Income application--wants to know whether a user is a unique individual in their system, they make a request to a Brightside node.
-Brightside nodes protect systems against fake or duplicate accounts, known as sybils.
-Node operators may earn money for their services.
+By analyzing this graph, a Brightside nodes are able to evaluate a user's likelihood of being unique.
+Other applications--such as a Basic Income application--make requests to a Brightside node to retrieve this information.

+Node operators may earn money by setting fees for their services.

 ## Read More
 * [Running a Node](node.md)